amalpotra/snake-js/README.md

 # snake-js
- Classic snake game with JavaScript and HTML.
+ <b>Classic snake game with JavaScript and HTML.</b><br/>
+ Using canvas element for rendering along with some CSS.